cloudneutral/pestcontrol/README.md

 Pest Control consists of two parts:

 1. A front-end web app for the visuals along with a REST API for automation.
-2. Bash scripts for easy installing and management of local CockroachDB clusters.
+2. Bash scripts for simple installation and management of local CockroachDB clusters.

 The web app adapts to the logged in cluster type.
 It can be either CockroachDB Cloud or a local, self-hosted cluster.
 It mainly uses the Cockroach Cloud and Cluster APIs